AdamSLevy/go-doc/README.md

 # `go doc` Improved, with Zsh Completion

 This is a drop in replacement for `go doc` with a number of key improvements.

-Additionally it provides advanced package and symbol Zsh completion for go doc.
+Additionally it provides advanced Golang aware Zsh completion of packages and symbols for go doc and other go subcommands.

 ![demo](./assets/term.gif)